The growth of biomedical engineering is being driven by the demand for new treatments for diseases for the ageing worldwide population.

 The University of Liverpool’s School of Engineering has the second highest proportion of world-leading research in Metallurgy and Materials in the UK and is also involved with internationally recognised, ground breaking research, including the following:

-- The Centre for Biomedical Engineering – The Centre for Biomedical Engineering is one of the fastest growing engineering disciplines.
+- Biomedical Engineering is one of the fastest growing engineering disciplines.
 We have state-of-the-art biomedical facilities including new tissue engineering and biomaterials laboratories

 - Additive Manufacturing and Medical Engineering – we are the international leader in the field of Additive Manufacturing (AM) working on both AM equipment development and the production processes for the manufacture of implants.
 We work with the international leaders in orthopaedic implant manufacturing and world-renowned Metrology/ AM equipment manufacturers to develop our ideas from laboratory to fabrication